kellyk/kelly.dev/content/blog/purchase-alt-us/index.md

 ---
-title: How to Buy Alt Coins from the US
+title: How to Buy Alt Coins from the US with DexLab
 date: "2021-09-08T22:40:32.169Z"
 description: How to purchase alt crypto coins like SOL, AR, LIQ, SUNNY and SBR from the United States.
 ---

 About two weeks ago, I bought my first cryptocurrency(!).

-I was pretty skeptical going in -- it's basically gambling, right? -- so I decided to invest only an amount I could afford to lose ($2k).
-I split it evenly between four coins on Coinbase: BTC, ETH, SOL and FIL.
+I was pretty skeptical going in -- it's basically gambling, right? -- so I decided to invest an amount I could afford to lose ($2k), split evenly between four coins on Coinbase: BTC, ETH, SOL and FIL.

 It only took a few hours of refreshing my Coinbase page to get obsessed.
 It was mesmerizing to watch the numbers go up and down, and to realize how much power I had in the process.
-I decided that same day to invest more money, but with a lot more research for the next round.
+I decided to invest more money that same day, but with a lot more research.
 As you can probably guess, I ended up on YouTube, and heard about a lot of exciting coins and tokens -- that I couldn't buy from the US.

 ## Finding Exchanges